 A. The purpose of this Chapter is to protect the public health, safety, and welfare by establishing regulations to mitigate the impacts between adjacent dissimilar residential properties.
-This Chapter is not intended to regulate the impacts of an approved Planned Development (PD) that purposely intermixes adjacent dissimilar residential properties within the PD or properties zoned R-1, R-2 or R-3.
+This Chapter is not intended to regulate the impacts of an approved Planned Development (PD) that purposely intermixes adjacent dissimilar residential properties within the PD or properties zoned R-1, R-2 or R-3 or properties located in the Downtown Overlay District.